Raid on Entebbe

 At approximately 12:30pm, Flight 139 departed on her final leg home.
 Shortly after take off, the flight was hijacked by two Palestinians from the Popular Front for the Liberation of Palestine – External Operations (PFLP-EO) and two Germans from the German Revolutionary Cells.

 The hijackers forced the aircraft to be diverted to Benghazi, Libya.
 There it was held on the ground for seven hours for refuelling.
 During that time the hijackers released a female hostage who pretended to have a miscarriage.
-Departing Benghazi at 3:15 pm on the 28th, now more than 24 hours having elapsed since the flight's original departure, Air France Flight 139 touched down at Entebbe Airport in Uganda.
+Departing Benghazi at 3:15 pm on the 28th, now more than 24 hours had elapsed since the flight's original departure, Air France Flight 139 touched down at Entebbe Airport in Uganda.

 Once on the ground at Entebbe, the four hijackers were joined by at least four others supported by the pro-Palestinian forces of Uganda's President, Idi Amin.
 They immediately demanded the release of 40 Palestinians held in Israel and 13 other detainees imprisoned in Kenya, France, Switzerland, and West Germany.
 Threatening that if these demands were not met, they would begin to kill hostages on the first of July.

-The hijackers proceeded to separate the Israelis and Jews from the larger group of passengers, and forced them into another room.
+The hijackers proceeded to separate the Israelis and Jews from the larger group of passengers and forced them into another room.
 Forty-seven non-Israeli hostages were then released.
 The next day, an additional 101 non-Israeli or Jewish hostages were allowed to leave on board an Air France aircraft.
 Only the Israeli and Jewish passengers remained.

 Captain Michel Bacos told the hijackers that all passengers, including those who remained, were his responsibility and that he would not leave them behind.

 Lt.
-Col. Joshua Shani, lead pilot of the operation, later said that the Israelis had initially conceived of a rescue plan that involved dropping naval commandos into Lake Victoria.
+Col. Joshua Shani, the lead pilot of the operation, later said that the Israelis had initially conceived of a rescue plan that involved dropping naval commandos into Lake Victoria.
 The commandos would have ridden rubber boats to the airport located on the edge of the lake.
 They planned to kill the hijackers and after freeing the hostages, ask Amin for passage home.
 The Israelis abandoned this plan because they lacked the time necessary.

 A mission was selected that would involve two 707s, four C-130s, and a 29-man assault unit led by Lt.
 Col. Yonatan Netanyahu, this force was composed entirely of commandos from Sayeret Matkal.